top of page

 swimming near small creek rapids in NC

 Most of these are in western North Carolina, so take several days and explore them all in the western part of the state.
 I have a few to the east, but only 2 in the far east and 2 in the middle of the state.
-It's just that the western part of the state with the mountains, it creates more swimming holes surrounded by beauty.
+It's just that the western part of the state with the mountains creates more swimming holes surrounded by beauty.
+Some of these are not far from the Blue Ridge Parkway, but wherever you are in the state any of these swimming holes are a great way to beat the summer heat.

--Schoolhouse Falls-Panthertown Valley- This is a beautiful waterfall with a swimming hole at the base, located in the Nantahala National Forest.
-Its less than 3 miles hike down, with easily marked trail, but to get better access to the waterfall you have to go off trail.
+Schoolhouse Falls- Panthertown Valley- This is a beautiful waterfall with a swimming hole at the base, located in the Nantahala National Forest.
+It's less than 3 miles hike down, with an easily marked trail, but to get better access to the waterfall you have to go off trail.
 But just a warning the hike back up can be a little tough.

--Deep Creek -Bryson City- Nestled in the Great Smoky Mountains National Park, this family-friendly swimming hole is a summer favorite.
-There is a $5 parking fee, and it is not too far of a walk up the trail to the falls and swimming hole.
+Deep Creek- Bryson City- Nestled in the Great Smoky Mountains National Park, this family-friendly swimming hole is a summer favorite.
+There is a $5 parking fee for the parking lot, and it is not too far of a walk up the trail to the falls and swimming hole.
 You can also do more hiking while there.
 There are several waterfalls in the area to look at.
 There are also tubing opportunities if you would like to rent and float for a mile nearby.
+Perfect for a hot summer day.

 Hooker Falls